pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

 - **Disadvantages**

-    - Because the data consistency is achieved by the Raft algorithm, when two DCs in the same city fail at the same time, only one surviving replica remains in the disaster recovery DC in another city (Xi'an).
+    - Because the data consistency is achieved by the Raft algorithm, when two DCs in the same city fail at the same time, only one surviving replica remains in the disaster recovery DC in another city (San Francisco).
 This cannot meet the requirement of the Raft algorithm that most replicas survive.
 As a result, the cluster can be temporarily unavailable.
 Maintenance staff needs to recover the cluster from the one surviving replica and a small amount of hot data that has not been replicated will be lost.
 But this case is a rare occurrence.
     - Because the ISP dedicated network is used, the network infrastructure of this architecture has a high cost.
     - Five replicas are configured in three DCs in two cities, data redundancy increases, which brings a higher storage cost.

 ### Deployment details

-The configuration of the three DCs in two cities (Beijing and Xi'an) deployment plan is illustrated as follows:
+The configuration of the three DCs in two cities (Seattle and San Francisco) deployment plan is illustrated as follows:

 ![3-DC-2-city](/media/three-data-centers-in-two-cities-deployment-02.png)

-- From the illustration above, you can see that Beijing has two DCs: IDC1 and IDC2.
+- From the illustration above, you can see that Seattle has two DCs: IDC1 and IDC2.
 IDC1 has three sets of racks: RAC1, RAC2, and RAC3.
 IDC2 has two racks: RAC4 and RAC5.
-The IDC3 DC in Xi'an has the RAC6 rack.
+The IDC3 DC in San Francisco has the RAC6 rack.
 - From the RAC1 rack illustrated above, TiDB and PD services are deployed on the same server.
 Each of the two TiKV servers are deployed with two TiKV instances (tikv-server).
 This is similar to RAC2, RAC4, RAC5, and RAC6.
 - The TiDB server, the control machine, and the monitoring server are on RAC3.
 The TiDB server is deployed for regular maintenance and backup.
 TiDB Ansible, Prometheus, Grafana, and the restore tools are deployed on the control machine and monitoring machine.
 - Another backup server can be added to deploy Mydumper and Drainer.
 Drainer saves binlog data to a specified location by outputting files, to achieve incremental backup.